Skip to content

 • accelerating diagnostics and coverage mapping

-These are leverage moves because they reduce time cost without pretending the machine can govern itself.
+These are leverage moves because they reduce time cost without pretending the machine now governs the revenue engine.

 Where humans still decide